CFPAOrg/Minecraft-Mod-Language-Package/projects/1.21-fabric/assets/trickster/trickster/lavender/entries/tome_of_tomfoolery/ploys/message.md

 <|glyph@trickster:templates|trick-id=trickster:message_listen,title=Ploy of Receipt|>

--> any[]
+number -> any[]

 ---

 Returns all messages received on the tick after they were received.
-Will not return until at least one message is received.
+Must be provided with a timeout after which to return anyway.